-Artists in community
+Artists in communities

 Our “living” programs are dynamic and responsive to the particular needs of each school and community, shaped and reshaped according to feedback from youth, teachers, artists, the wider community, and administration.
 We engage artists who show an interest in building up the next generation of young makers, and who are eager to collaborate with local artists, artisans, community members, and elders, in order to align the projects with culturally relevant themes and practices.